 With a matte blue shell and a gold-plated faceplate, the Jabra Elite Active 65t exudes a mature vibe.
 But if you dig deeper, you will find that the comfort, fit, IP56 rating, and sound signature makes it the perfect workout headphones.

-- »The UX of the earbuds is excellent
+- »The UX of the true wireless earbuds is excellent

 - »The earbuds exude a mature vibe